cleanlab/regression-label-error-benchmark/modeling/README.md

 ## 1. Air Quality datasets
 The datasets in this benchmark are subset of data provided at UCI repo [link](https://archive.ics.uci.edu/ml/datasets/air+quality)
+- Tag: `Real`
-- Modality of dataset: Tabular (Real-life)
+- Modality of dataset: Tabular
 - We are trying to predict particular sensor response based on avialable data from other sensors.

 ### **Dataset preparation**